-The main focus of the charity is on disadvantaged young persons who are at risk of social exclusion.
+The main focus of the charity is on supporting young people, and others, who are at risk of social exclusion.

 It seeks to achieve positive personal development through the medium of angling to the advantage of the individual client and wider community.
-A key tenet of the ethos of GHoF teaching is to instill the ability to mentor and help others as well as a respect for the natural environment.
+A key tenet of the ethos of GHoF teaching is to instil the ability to mentor and help others as well as a respect for the natural environment.
 Young people act as volunteers - as peer mentors supporting other young people new to GHoF.